arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

 ## Using Your Custom Brick

-Once created, you must register your Custom Brick in `app.yaml` and import it into `main.py`.
+Once you create a Custom Brick, using it is identical to using a built-in Brick.
+You must register the Brick in `app.yaml` and import its Python package into `main.py`.

+### 1. Registration (`app.yaml`)

-**1. Registration:** The App Lab UI manages `app.yaml` for you when you create the Custom Brick.
+The App Lab UI manages `app.yaml` automatically when you create a Custom Brick.

 ```yaml
 # app.yaml
 bricks: